finos/community/docs/governance/Software-Projects/Contribution.md

 ## Contribution of use cases and ideas to a Special Interest Group (SIG)
 If you are looking to contribute a use case or idea, start by searching if there already is [a special interest groups](/docs/governance/special-interest-groups) in that area.
 SIGs are meant to be arenas for like minded professionals to identify common challenges, pain points and opportunities to then be solved collaboratively in the open.

-## Contribution to an existing FINOS project
+## Contribution to an existing FINOS project {#contribution-of-code-to-an-existing-finos-project}
 The easiest way to engage is to contribute code, documentation, test cases, requirements, issues and pull requests, etc. to [projects that are currently within the Foundation](https://landscape.finos.org).

 Before contributing to a project, community members are encouraged to familiarize themselves with a project by doing any or all of the following: